 From malware and vulnerability scans to real-time security updates, the SiteLock WordPress Plugin provides complete website security management without ever having to leave WordPress.
 In December 2017, the SiteLock WordPress Plugin was updated to v4.0.4.
 For those of you already using the plugin, you can update your version within your WordPress Dashboard.
-For newbies, you can download and install the plugin here.

 From your WordPress Dashboard, visit Plugins–>Add New and search for the keyword “SiteLock”.
 Once you see the SiteLock WordPress Plugin, simply click Install, and then Activate.